rene-olsthoorn/Etcetera.jl/README.md

 # Etcetera

-Etcetera is a package that contains a function to find the longest repeated substrings  in a text. "text" can be a string,tuple or array.
+Etcetera is a Julia package that contains a function to find the longest repeated substrings  in a text. "text" can be a string,tuple or array.
 It returns a tuple with the length of such a string and a dictionary with these strings as keys.
 The corresponding value is a list of the occurrences of the key.

 Sometimes there is only one substring that is the longest.